mistersingh179/nft_deals/pending.md

 - show past auctions in front end with link to auction page
 - give tokens per block
 - verify that they do have that nft
+- after created, do something, so they know it is done.

 # Auction Listing
 - start it